-Coastal and Maritime Tourism: Turkey has 8,333 km of coastline and coastal tourism constitutes 20% of tourism income.
-The proximity of natural, historical and cultural resources to the coasts, the existence of world-famous diving areas and natural coves, many blue flag beaches and the mild climate make the country attractive.
+Coastal and Maritime Tourism: Türkiye has 8,333 km of coastline and coastal tourism constitutes 20% of tourism income.
+The proximity of natural, historical and cultural resources to the coasts, the existence of world-famous diving areas and natural coves, many blue flag beaches and the mild climate make the country strong.
+However, the pressure of construction in coastal areas, global warming and environmental problems threaten the future of coastal tourism.

-Maritime Transport: There are 197 shore facilities in Turkey and 45 percent of these facilities are located in the Marmara Region.
-According to the amount of handled cargo, the ports of the Marmara Region rank first, followed by the Mediterranean Region.
-496 million metric tons of cargo was handled in 2020 by Turkish Ports.
+Maritime Transport: There are 197 shore facilities in Türkiye and 45 percent of these facilities are located in the Marmara Region.
+According to the amount of cargo handled, the ports of the Marmara Region come first, followed by the Mediterranean Region.
+The Turkish ports handled a total of 496 million metric tons of cargo in 2020.